As an Amazon Associate we earn from qualifying purchases.

-For example, we actually developed this sauce to accompany a veal parmigiana recipe we’re doing.
+For example, I actually developed this sauce to accompany a veal parmigiana recipe I’m doing.
 Since the veal is really the star, the sauce is just there to tie everything together.

 To make this fast marinara sauce all you need is a saucepan and a couple measuring spoons, you can even use a rondeau for this recipe.
 Don’t have a saucepan or even a stove?
 You can put this sauce in a bowl or cup with a loose cover and microwave it for 2-3 minutes.

 - 1 tablespoon balsamic vinegar